Jusumgi/PyBudget/README.md

 Information entered into this program is at the discretion of the user(s) and the insights provided through calculations are not to be considered financial advice.

-CURRENT ISSUES/PLANS
+CURRENT ISSUES/PLANS (using this as a board for what to work on next)

 - BUG: When a person doesn't have any expenses of their own, they do not seem to appear in Expense Plan print-out
 - FEATURE: Need to be able to remove expense plans from Expense Plans list
-- FEATURE: Ability to edit a cashflow object
+- FEATURE: Ability to edit a cashflow object (Currently, you have to delete cashflows and add them back in)
+- FEATURE: Printable Expense Plans